JLL moves to new Melbourne office

 To help our clients see a brighter way, we lead by example.

 As workplace specialists, the capability to design, build and project manage our new purpose-built office existed within our own organisation.
-Our focus on collaboration, experience, wellness and sustainability would draw on the skills and expertise we had in-house – specifically, our tenant representation, project and development services, design, workplace strategy and change management, workplace experience, technology, and sustainability services teams.
+Our office's focus on collaboration, experience, wellness and sustainability would draw on the skills and expertise we had in-house – specifically, our tenant representation, project and development services, design, workplace strategy and change management, workplace experience, technology, and sustainability services teams.

 An aspirational briefing document compiled by our workplace strategy team and project steering committee was informed by utilisation insights in our old office space, staff feedback, and interviews and workshops with our executives.
 It combined with our conceptual goals to guide the project.